-Lenticular printing has been around for quite a long time, for over a century in fact, and it has greatly changed with new technology.
-It changed the printing landscape in many ways as it continues to grow.
+Lenticular printing has been around for over a century, and it has greatly changed with new technology.
+It changes the printing landscape in many ways as it continues to grow.
 In this guide, you will learn about the basic terms, types, and different effects used in lenticular printing.

 The Basics of Lenticular Printing

 Lenticular printing relies greatly on the foundation of lenticular lenses, and the lenticular images they bear.

 A lenticular image is created by combining two or more desired images to be used in the printing process.
 They are built using a thorough method called interlacing, where two or more images are divided into tiny strips.
 They are then combined as a single image through numerous specific arrangements.
 When partnered with the lenticular lenses, these varying arrangements shape how the desired effects are seen by the viewer.